sravyasona/FinalQuizApplication/README.md

 Application has many of the main functions.
 The application has the login page, where an application starts the activity with the login page.
 After entering the login details of the user, then it intents to the other activity.
-The rst intent activity is the main activity.
+The first intent activity is the main activity.
 It is the main activity that has a categorical view of the list of interest topics.
 After selecting the interest topics, mobile application checks with the internet connection.
 If there is no internet connection then the